dpweix/gruMEWMA/README.md

 </tr>
 <tr class="even">
 <td>3-case-study-figures.R</td>
-<td>This script creates all figures concering the case study used in the
+<td>This script creates all figures concerning the case study used in
-paper.
+the paper.
 This file depends on the output from scripts 1 and 2.</td>
 </tr>
 <tr class="odd">
 <td>4-broken-methods.R</td>